coastalwhite/intro-power-analysis/src/aes/capture.md

 Then we have to fetch the *target* board.
 This is contains all the connections and settings about the microprocessor which is going to execute our algorithm.
-If you have hooked up your *target* &mdash; this is done automatically for the ChipWhisperer Lite boards &mdash; you can use the following command to fetch the *target* object.
+If you have hooked up your *target* &mdash; this is done automatically for the [ChipWhisperer Lite boards][CW LITE ARM] &mdash; you can use the following command to fetch the *target* object.

 ```python
 target = cw.target(scope)
 ```

-Now in order to safely disconnect our *target* boards and *capture* boards and we can use the following two commands.
+Now in order to safely disconnect our *target* and *capture* board and we can use the following two commands.

 ```python
 scope.disconnect()
 target.disconnect()
 ```

+Now we know the basics of how to setup and interact with the connection between our computer and the [ChipWhisperer] board.

 ### Scripting

-Now that we know some basic commands we can start actually scripting.
-We can create a [Python] file and put the basic commands &mdash; we just learned &mdash; into it.
+We know some basic commands, so we can actually start scripting.
+We create a [Python] file and put the basic commands &mdash; we just learned &mdash; into it.

-This is what is will look like.
+This is what it will look like.

 ```python
 {{#include code/capture.py:setup}}